-- (a) Safeguard the pedestrians at all times.
-Do not drive carrier in a manner that would endanger anyone. - (b) Riding on the carrier by persons other than the operator is authorized only when personnel seat(s) are provided.
-Do not put any part of the body outside the outer perimeter of the carrier. - (c) When a Personnel or Burden Carrier is left unattended, stop carrier, place directional controls in neutral, apply the parking brake, stop the engine or turn off power, turn off the control or ignition circuit, remove the key if provided, and block the wheels if machine is on an incline. - (d) A Personnel and Burden Carrier is considered unattended when the operator is 25 ft (7.6 m) or more from the carrier which remains in his view, or whenever the operator leaves the carrier and it is not within his view.
-When the operator of a Personnel and Burden Carrier is dismounted and within 25 ft (7.6 m) of the carrier still in his view, he still must have controls neutralized, and brakes set to prevent movement. - (e) Maintain a safe distance from the edge of ramps and platforms. - (f) Use only approved Personnel and Burden Carniers in hazardous locations. - (g) Report all accidents involving personnel, building structures, and equipment.

-- (h) Operators shall not add to, or modify, the Personnel and Burden Carrier. - (i) Fire aisles, access to stairways, and fire equipment shall be kept clear. - (j) Operators and personnel shall be warned of the hazards of long hair and loose clothing.
+- (b) Riding on the carrier by persons other than the operator is authorized only when personnel seat(s) are provided.
+Do not put any part of the body outside the outer perimeter of the carrier. - (c) When a Personnel or Burden Carrier is left unattended, stop carrier, place directional controls in neutral, apply the parking brake, stop the engine or turn off power, turn off the control or ignition circuit, remove the key if provided, and block the wheels if machine is on an incline. - (d) A Personnel and Burden Carrier is considered unattended when the operator is 25 ft.
+(7.6 m) or more from the carrier which remains in his view, or whenever the operator leaves the carrier and it is not within his view.
+When the operator of a Personnel and Burden Carrier is dismounted and within 25 ft.
+(7.6 m) of the carrier still in his view, he still must have controls neutralized, and brakes set to prevent movement. - (e) Maintain a safe distance from the edge of ramps and platforms. - (f) Use only approved Personnel and Burden Carriers in hazardous locations. - (g) Report all accidents involving personnel, building structures, and equipment. - (h) Operators shall not add to, or modify, the Personnel or Burden Carrier. - (i) Fire aisles, access to stairways, and fire equipment shall be kept clear. - (j) Operators and personnel shall be warned of the hazards of long hair and loose clothing.